Anandesh-Sharma/pyenv-parser/README.md

-Here’s a sample `README.md` markdown file for your GitHub repository that explains the purpose and usage of your environment variable parsing script using the `Env` class with robust data validation via Pydantic.

----

 # Env Parser with Pydantic Validation

 This Python script provides a robust and customizable environment variable parser, leveraging **Pydantic** for data validation and type casting.
 It allows you to load, validate, and convert environment variables from a `.env` file into strongly typed values (e.g., integers, floats, dates, lists) with the ability to add custom parsers for additional flexibility.